 - *Minimize recreation.
 Partying, drinking, playing sports, playing video games … however you spend your free time, see if you can cut into that time.

 - Use car time efficiently.
-Cut off the music and NPR and plug in an educational podcast or CD.
+Cut off the music and NPR and plug in an educational podcast (like Leading Learning) or CD.
 The car can be a great place for listening to books or practicing a foreign language.
 Be sure to pay attention to the road, though!

 - Take a walk.
 Sometimes just dropping everything, putting on a good pair of shoes, and heading out the door can be the surest way to cut the distractions and free up time for focused learning.
 I try to make this as much of a daily habit as possible.
-Take a long an iPod with some educational content if you like (try LearnOutLoud or iTunes University), or just use it as a time for reflection.
+Take a long your phone loaded with some educational content if you like (I’m a fan of The Great Courses), or just use it as a time for reflection.
 Aside from learning a little, you will also be contributing to your physical well-being (which, in turn, can help your memory.)